 Environmental incidents are defined within Section 8.3 of the CEMP, whilst required notifications are detailed in Section 3.12 of the EMS and Section 8.4 of the CEMP.
 Reporting requirements and responsibilities are documented in Section 9.4 the CEMP (UGL, 2023a).
-A summary of reporting requirements specific to the BMP is provided in Appendix F. Non-compliance management and notification is detailed in Section 3.9 of the EMS and Section 9.5 of the CEMP.
+Non-compliance management and notification is detailed in Section 3.9 of the EMS and Section 9.5 of the CEMP.